 We will call the first level test of whether one has produced a strong value proposition the Giggle Test.
 (This is one step beyond having a Glimmer of an Idea that we required of you in the first assignment in order to test the fit between your social and institutional position, and your social change idea.)
-The idea is that one has to imagine presenting one’s idea to an experienced and skeptical audience that consists of individuals who have general expertise and experience in the domain in which one is working, and getting through the presentation without prompting a giggle that implicitly asks: are serious?
-Give me a break.
+The idea is that one has to imagine presenting one’s idea to an experienced and skeptical audience that consists of individuals who have general expertise and experience in the domain in which one is working, and getting through the presentation without prompting a giggle that implicitly asks: “Are you serious?
+Give me a break.”
 One can anticipate that reaction by imagining all the weakest points in your own argument, or inviting your friends to be as skeptical as possible about the idea.
-That is the test you have to get past for Assignment 2 in the course.
+That is the test you need to pass for Assignment 2 in the course.

 To produce a strong social or public value proposition, many different techniques can be deployed, and many different intellectual challenges have to be overcome.
 Analytic Note 1 provided some guidance about how to envision the ends and the means of one’s imagined social change effort, and in particular, how to distinguish ends from means, and to deal with both at different levels of abstraction and generality.
-But we know have to dig deeper to develop the argument and evidence that the imagined means can actually produce the desired result: to turn the glimmer of an idea into a strong public value proposition or plausible social change idea.
+But we now have to dig deeper to develop the argument and evidence that the imagined means can actually produce the desired result: to turn the glimmer of an idea into a strong public value proposition or plausible social change idea.

 In the public sector, those techniques are those associated with the practice of policy analysis and program design.
 In the private sector, they are the techniques of product and service design (combined with market analysis) The core task is for the social innovator to imagine a particular set of actions that, if taken, would produce a socially valuable result.
 In the case of the private entrepreneur, that result would be a profitable and sustainable business.
 In the case of a social entrepreneur or social change maker, the result would be a change in material conditions and social relationships that were more closely aligned with a more or less collectively endorsed view of a good and just society.
-The paragraphs below set out some of the important ideas and practices associated with developing a strong public value proposition, but this is at least partly an art, and getting good at it requires one to practice, and to develop one’s own style.
+The paragraphs below describe some of the important ideas and practices associated with developing a strong public value proposition, but this is at least partly an art, and getting good at it requires one to practice, and to develop one’s own style.
 These are merely suggestions and guideposts.

 Conceptualizing, Naming, Illustrating and Measuring the Public Value to be Produced